 We use our capital resources primarily to fund operating expenses, primarily research and development expenditures.
-We plan to increase our research and development expenses for the foreseeable future as we continue the preclinical development and move into clinical development of our product candidates.
+We plan to increase our research and development expenses for the foreseeable future as we continue the preclinical and clinical development of our product candidates.
 At this time, due to the inherently unpredictable nature of preclinical and clinical development and given the early stage of our product candidates, we cannot reasonably estimate the costs we will incur and the timelines that will be required to complete development, obtain marketing approval and commercialize our current product candidates or any future product candidates, if at all.
 For the same reasons, we are also unable to predict when, if ever, we will generate revenue from product sales or whether, or when, if ever, we may achieve profitability.
 Clinical and preclinical development timelines, the probability of success, and development costs can differ materially from expectations.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.
 Further, inflation generally affects us by increasing our cost of labor and certain services.
 We do not believe that inflation had a material effect on our financial statements included elsewhere in this Annual Report; however, our operations may be adversely affected by inflation in the future.

 Due to our significant research and development expenditures, we have accumulated substantial net losses in each period since inception.
-We have incurred an accumulated deficit of \$252.9 million through December 31, 2021.
+We have incurred an accumulated deficit of \$306.7 million through December 31, 2022.
 We expect to continue to incur substantial and increasing expenses and net losses for the foreseeable future, as we continue to advance our current and future product candidates through preclinical and clinical development, manufacture drug product and drug supply, seek regulatory approval for our current and future product candidates, maintain and expand our intellectual property portfolio, hire additional research and development and business personnel and operate as a public company.

-Based on our current research and development plans, we expect that our existing cash and cash equivalents of \$157.5 million, will be sufficient to fund our operations through at least the second quarter of 2023.
+As of December 31, 2022, we had cash and cash equivalents of \$129.3 million.
+After updating our expense forecasting, we now expect that our existing cash and cash equivalents, together with anticipated collaboration revenue, will be sufficient to fund our operational expenses and capital expenditure requirements through at least the fourth quarter of 2024.
 We have based this estimate on assumptions that may prove to be wrong, however, and we could use our capital resources sooner than we expect.